Guide

 Exchange folder structure

-Exchange uses a different folder hierarchy than Gmail or Yahoo.
-The default mailbox includes folders like Inbox, Sent Items, Deleted Items, Junk Email, and Conversation History.
-Exchange also supports Public Folders and Archive mailboxes (In-Place Archive).
+Exchange mailboxes use a folder hierarchy distinct from Gmail labels or Yahoo folders.
+A default Exchange Online mailbox ships with 13 system folders including Inbox, Sent Items, Deleted Items, Junk Email, Conversation History, and Clutter.
+Exchange also supports Public Folders shared across an organization and In-Place Archive mailboxes for long-term retention.

 # List all folders in your Exchange mailbox